 B.Sc. in Electrical Engineering, Florida International University, 1999

-Dr. Jorge Vargas brings knowledge and experience in microelectronics, radio frequency and microwave engineering, spintronics, magnetics and superconductivity to his role at Florida Polytechnic University.
+Dr. Jorge Vargas is currently an associate professor in the electrical and computer engineering department.
+He brings knowledge and experience in microelectronics, radio frequency, and microwave engineering, magnetics and superconductivity to his role at Florida Polytechnic University.

 At Florida Poly, he has designed and developed the electrical engineering curricula for the undergraduate and graduate programs, supported collaborative educational grants for external funding opportunities and provided outreach projects to the community.

 His industry background includes work as a product development engineer for IBM’s Microelectronics Division,(Burlington, Vermont).
 Vargas coordinated strategies to debug and scale integrated circuits for wireless RF communications.